beeware/beeware/docs/tutorial/tutorial-8.rst

 Tutorial 8 - Making it Smooooth
 ===============================

-TODO: Intro
+So far, our application has been relatively simple - displaying GUI widgets, calling a simple third-party library, and displaying output in a dialog.
+All these operations happen very quickly, and our application remains responsive.

+However, in a real world application, we'll need to perform a complex tasks or computation that take a while to complete - and as those tasks are performed, we want our application to remain responsive.
+Let's make a change to our application that might take a little time to complete, and see the changes that need to be made to accomodate that behavior.

 Accessing an API
 ================

-A common task an app will need to perform is to make a request on a web API to retrieve data, and display that data to the user.
-This is a toy app, so we don't have a *real* API to work with, so we'll use the `{JSON} Placeholder API
+A common "complex" task an app will need to perform is to make a request on a web API to retrieve data, and display that data to the user.
+Web APIs sometimes take a second or two to respond, so if we're calling an API like that, we need to ensure our application doesn't become unresponsive while we wait for the web API to return an answer.

-<https://jsonplaceholder.typicode.com>`__ as a source of data.
+This is a toy app, so we don't have a *real* API to work with, so we'll use the `{JSON} Placeholder API <https://jsonplaceholder.typicode.com>`__ as a source of data.
 The {JSON} Placeholder API has a number of "fake" API endpoints you can use as test data.
 One of those APIs is the ``/posts/`` endpoint, which returns fake blog posts.
 If you open ``https://jsonplaceholder.typicode.com/posts/42`` in your browser, you'll get a JSON payload describing a single post - some `Lorum ipsum <https://en.wikipedia.org/wiki/Lorem_ipsum>`__ content for a blog post with ID 42.

 The Python standard library contains all the tools you'd need to access an API.
 However, the built-in APIs are very low level.
 They are good implementations of